 So start small, if you're worried about it.
 Learn through experience how much you can stand to lose (this is known as your “risk tolerance”).
 You can even start with just pennies on the dollar.

-There are a number of micro-investing services out there on the internet that can help you get started investing when you don’t have a lot of cash to devote.
-One service we’ve reviewed is Acorns, which you can use to automatically invest your spare change.
+There are a number of micro-investing services out there on the internet that can help you get started investing when you don't have a lot of cash to devote.
+One service we've reviewed is Acorns, which you can use to automatically invest your spare change.
 Stash Invest is a similar service and is now even offering Roth IRAs.
-(Note: Acorns is getting ready to roll out an IRA, too.)
+(Note: Acorns is getting ready to roll out an IRA, too.).
+Here's a quick comparison of the two.

 Step Three: Refine Your Strategy